-5.1 DOE Order 5400.5, "Radiation Protection of the Public and the Environment"
+5.1 DOE Order 458.1, "Radiation Protection of the Public and the Environment"

 Ames Laboratory has prepared guidance documents, which are based on the environmental radiation release criteria specified in DOE Order 5400.5.
-There were no detectable or reportable radiological releases to the environment in 2010 (See U.S. Department of Energy Air Emissions Annual Report, Calendar Year 2010 in Appendix B).
+There were no detectable or reportable radiological releases to the environment in 2012 (See U.S. Department of Energy Air Emissions Annual Report, Calendar Year 2012 in Appendix B).
+DOE Order 5400.5 has been replaced by DOE O 458.1, Radiation Protection of the Public and the Environment.
+The order was included in the Laboratory's contract on October 22, 2012 and the Laboratory is in the process of completing an Environmental Radiation Protection Plan according to the requirements of the order.